mrdhanrajg/graph-app/README.md

 ### Official Neo4j Java Driver

-CognoDB supports the official Neo4j drivers, so the application uses the official Java driver rather than a custom database SDK.
+CognoDB supports the official Neo4j drivers, so the backend uses the official Java driver directly.

-### Graph-oriented data model
+### Graph-Oriented Data Model

-Relationships are first-class elements of the model.
+Relationships are first-class elements of the domain:

-For example:

 ```text
 Developer -[:KNOWS]-> Technology

 Developer -[:WORKED_ON]-> Project

 Project -[:USES]-> Technology

 Technology -[:RELATED_TO]-> Technology
 ```

-### Relationship properties
+### Relationship Properties

-Properties describing a connection are stored on the relationship itself.
+Information describing a connection is stored on the relationship itself.

-Examples:

 ```text
 Developer -[:KNOWS {